dcernst/IBL-CardiffWorkshop2014/Schedule.md

 5. Why IBL?
 (15-20 mins)
   - Dana has 10 slides
   - Evidence for effectiveness
-6. Short testimonials (5-10 mins each)
+6. Short testimonials (5-10 mins each) *Never got to this*
   - No slides, just talk
   - What does TJ do?
   - What does Dana do?
-7. Video if time (10-30 mins)
-	- A good choice might be Royal's proof from "End of Semester Video" (0:00-12:00)
-	- Or use one of the short DAofM videos.
-Perhaps [this one](https://www.youtube.com/watch?v=Q3H4ADPQih4) (2:24 mins)
-8. Note cards
+7. Note cards
   - "What do you want to see tomorrow?"
   - "What questions do you have about IBL?"
   - Highlight good choices: